binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     RSA key fingerprint is 23:d9:43:34:9c:b3:23:da:94:cb:39:f8:6a:95:c6:bc.
     Are you sure you want to continue connecting (yes/no)?

 Do you type yes to continue without actually knowing that it is the host you think it is?
 Well, if you do, you should be more careful.
 The fingerprint that is being put in front of you could be from a Man In the Middle (MItM).
-You can query the target (from “its” shell of course) for the fingerprint of its key easily.
+You can query the target (from "its" shell of course) for the fingerprint of its key easily.
 On Debian you will find the keys in `/etc/ssh/`

 When you enter the following: